attackingzcash/attackingzcash.github.io/zsupply/index.md

 and since ZEC has 9.1M current supply, that gives 0.49% shielded supply (zsupply percentage).

 This is unacceptable from an organization that spends over 1M USD per month.
 Why are funds not spent enforcing privacy on mainnet?
 Having such a tiny percentage of shielded funds renders them mostly defenseless to blockchain analysis.
-They are not *real* privacy.
+Zcash mainnet does not have any *real* privacy.

 # Hush has 10.5% shielded supply currently